DazedChou/README-Generator/README.md

   [Questions](#questions)

   ## Installation:
-  Clone the repository and run node index.js in your terminal
+  Clone this repository to your local machine and start by typing node index.js in your console

   ## License:
   This project is licensed under the [MIT License](https://opensource.org/licenses/MIT)